Scoring documents based on the closest ones with multiple kNN fields

 ]

 The top movie scored was "The Good, The Bad and the Ugly" when we searched for "Good" against the titles.
-Do note that kNN search yields results always even if the resultant movies are not a match - the inherent charecteristic of a kNN match.
+Do note that kNN search yields results always even if the resultant movies are not a match - the inherent characteristic of a kNN match.

-Take a note of the relevancy score (_score) for each of the documents - as expected the documents are sorted based on this score.
+Take note of the relevancy score (_score) for each of the documents - as expected the documents are sorted based on this score.

-Searching for Multiple kNN fields
+Searching with multiple kNN fields

 We have two vector fields - the title_vector and synopsis_vector fields in the movie document - we can surely search against these two fields and expect the resultant documents based on the combined scores.